Professor of Control Engineering

 Robust control of large scale systems, control of networks.

-Ioannis Lestas is an Associate Professor at the University of Cambridge, Department of Engineering and a Fellow of Clare College.
+Ioannis Lestas is a Professor at the University of Cambridge, Department of Engineering and a Fellow of Clare College.
 He graduated with a BA (Starred First) and an MEng (Distinction) in Electrical Engineering and Information Sciences from the University of Cambridge.
 He has a PhD from Cambridge in Control Engineering, which he completed as a Gates Scholar and Trinity College Research Scholar.
 He was elected to a Junior Research Fellow of Clare College, Cambridge and was awarded a five year Royal Academy of Engineering Research Fellowship (492 771 GBP award).
 He is also the recipient of a five year ERC starting grant (1.5 million EUR award).
 His work has been published in the leading journals in control theory, power systems and smart grids, and in high impact factor journals like Nature.
-He is currently serving as Associate Editor for the IEEE Transactions on Smart Grid and the IEEE Transactions on Control of Network Systems.
+He is currently serving as Associate Editor for the IEEE Transactions on Smart Grid, The IEEE Transactions on Automatic Control and the IEEE Transactions on Control of Network Systems.